Emergency medical services in Australia: Firefighter Emergency Medical Responders

 In Melbourne the Metropolitan Fire Brigade, Melbourne (MFB) provides a fully professional Emergency Medical Response (EMR) capability for the metropolitan fire district.
 Commencing in 1998 the MFB's EMR program is run in partnership with Ambulance Victoria (AV) to ensure rapid trained response to Computer-aided Dispatch (CAD) "priority 0" (suspected cardiac or respiratory arrest) medical emergencies across Melbourne.

 Training

 To qualify as a Firefighter Emergency Medical Responder, MFB professional firefighters undertake a 12-month training program provided by Monash University following a training curriculum developed specifically for professional firefighters by the MFB and Monash University Faculty of Community Emergency Health & Paramedic Practice.
-MFB Firefighters are trained to provide advanced life support care including oxygen resuscitation and airway management, CPR, defibrillation, spinal and trauma care.
+MFB Firefighters are trained to provide basic life support care including oxygen resuscitation and airway management, CPR, defibrillation, spinal and trauma care.
 When required, firefighters may also provide assistance to ambulance paramedics.

 Programme benefits

 Under the EMR program, MFB firefighters are simultaneously dispatched with AV paramedics to all priority 0 medical emergencies within the metropolitan fire district.
 In 60% of these EMR events, MFB firefighters arrive first on scene and commence initial patient assessment and provide care as required.
 On arrival, AV paramedics take over responsibility for patient care with MFB firefighters then providing assistance as required.
 As a result of EMR response, two minutes have been cut from the response time to cardiac arrest cases in the metropolitan fire district covered by the MFB.
 This program and the expansion of emergency and MICA ambulance services in Melbourne in recent years is providing the Melbourne community with a higher cardiac arrest survival rate than other Australian capital cities.
 Due to the reported success of this program it has been expanded to include some full-time stations run by Victoria's Country Fire Authority.
 The NSW Government has recently proposed a similar program utilising Fire and Rescue NSW but has faced strong opposition from the Fire Brigade Employees Union.